Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

     - A primary model to control the AI Agent.
 It can be `gpt-4o` or `gpt-4o-mini` powered by [OpenAI](../llms/providers/openai.md) or [Azure OpenAI](../llms/providers/microsoft-azure-openai.md), or `claude-3-opus`, `claude-3-haiku`, or `claude-3-sonnet` by [Anthropic](../llms/providers/anthropic.md).
     - If you want to enable the [Knowledge AI](../knowledge-ai/overview.md) feature for your AI Agent, make sure to add an embedding model along with the primary model.
 Cognigy.AI recommends using the `text-embedding-ada-002` model to enhance Agentic AI capabilities.

-## Use Cases

-- **Using AI Agent Persona.** You can create various AI Agent personas to align conversations with their brand's tone and identity.
-This approach allows for more personalized, consistent, and brand-focused customer interactions.
-- **Developing Tools**.
-Equip your AI Agent with a robust collection of tools to manage various tasks, with each task assigned to its own Node.
-This approach eliminates the need to create multiple Nodes or sub-Flows for a single task.
-- **Using Agent-to-Agent Communication**.
-You can add multiple AI Agents with different roles to work together in one Flow.
-This teamwork helps the AI Agents complete specific tasks more efficiently and improves the user experience.
-For example, a customer support AI Agent can collaborate with a sales inquiry AI Agent.
-Together, they can quickly answer customer questions and provide personalized product recommendations.

 ## Concepts

 - [AI Agent Management](#ai-agent-management)